 The story was interesting enough and the dialogue was competent, but the game truly shined for its gameplay.
 Although the combat boiled down to fast inputs, the RPG emphasis gave the mechanics a tactical layer that only became more enriching as your characters gained new abilities and techniques.
 For fans of classic 2D beat-’em-ups but long for more depth, Muramasa was an intoxicating amalgamation.
 It was also later remastered for PS Vita under the title Muramasa Rebirth.

 From the always-interesting mind of game maker Suda51, No More Heroes 2: Desperate Struggle expanded on the promise of the original Wii game to become one of the standout third-party hits on the console.
 No More Heroes 2 once again put players in control of beam-katana-wielding Travis Touchdown as he returns to Santa Destroy after a three-year absence.
-With fun and zany boss fights — for instance, a mech formed by combining a football star and cheerleaders — and fluid action-packed combat, No More Heroes 2 did everything the original did but better.
+With fun and zany boss fights — for example, a mech formed by combining a football star and cheerleaders — and fluid action-packed combat, No More Heroes 2 did everything the original did but better.

 Like all games in the franchise, Monster Hunter Tri tasked players with fighting huge creatures, capturing monsters Pokémon-style, all the while constantly upgrading your character’s gear.
 If you enjoyed the gameplay loop and the constant grind, Monster Hunter Tri was a time sink that compelled you to keep going forward.
 The game was later remastered for Wii U and Nintendo 3DS as Monster Hunter 3 Ultimate.

 Super Mario Strikers was a surprisingly fun GameCube title, taking classic franchise characters to the soccer pitch for action-packed matches, but it got stale after a while — especially if you didn’t have friends to play with.
 Charged brings that fun to the Wii — with many features that worked in the original game and adding minor improvements across the board.
 Motion controls are implemented sparingly, but to great effect — you can gesture to knock opponents off the ball or into the fence.
 Plus, Charged added a solid online multiplayer option, though it is no longer playable, due to servers being shut down.